The cinema scene is dying. Here’s the minimum level of improvement Shaw Theatres should make to remain competitive.

 The team found 5 critical issues with the current app after evaluating using Jacob Nielsen’s 10 Usability Heuristics.

 The Usability Testing exercise aims to measure the efficiency of the task while using the app.
-The test also aims to gather some qualitative feedback on the usage experience of the app.
+The test also aims to gather some qualitative feedback on the user experience of the app.

-Results show that users in one group takes an average 121.25 seconds to book a ticket while users in another group takes an average of 276.4 seconds to explore the promotion and food combo options available on the app.
+Results show that users in one group take an average 121.25 seconds to book a ticket while users in another group take an average of 276.4 seconds to explore the promotion and food combo options available on the app.

 The team also observed key pain points users faced while navigating through the app.
 They are: